Lap band risks

-A great deal of the safety and success of lap band surgery depends on thorough follow-up.
-Patients should be willing to follow a disciplined lifestyle including diet and exercise.
-Therefore, people considering low cost lap band abroad would do well to understand what the procedure involves before taking the decision.
-However, generally speaking, lap band surgery in Mexico or Costa Rica need not be a worrisome matter, if you choose the right hospital and surgeon.
-Weight loss surgeons in Mexico are well known for their expertise.
+A great deal of the safety and success of lap band surgery depends on the post-operative care.
+Gastric band patients should be willing to follow a disciplined lifestyle after the surgery, which includes proper diet and exercise.
+Therefore, people considering low cost lap band abroad would do well to understand the lifestyle changes they would be required to make, before taking the decision to fly abroad.

 Risks of Lap Band Surgery

-Like other surgical procedures, lap band surgery has some risks.
-A patient considering lap band surgery has to consider these risks and have a detailed discussion with his/her doctor.
+As with any other surgery, gastric banding has some risks.
+Any individual considering lap band surgery must consider these risks and have a detailed discussion with his/her doctor.

 - Damage to the spleen/liver